-Background and Significance: Make a case for your project (including the target intervention) in the context of the current body of relevant knowledge and the potential contribution of the research.
-Illustrate that the intervention has already been developed.
+Background and Significance: Make a case for your project in the context of the current body of relevant knowledge and the potential contribution of the research.

 Preliminary Results: Describe the recent work relevant to the proposed project.
-Emphasize work by the PI and data specific to breast cancer and ionizing radiation.
+Emphasize work by the PI and data specific to breast cancer, multi-generational studies and ethnic groups.